-• the real estate tax, which is a tax on the real property of homeowners and businesses.
+- the real estate tax, which is a tax on the real property of homeowners and businesses.
 This tax represents the largest single source of revenue for Illinois public schools.
-It is collected by the county and distributed to taxing bodies.

-More than half of the typical property tax bill goes for public schools

-• the corporate personal property replacement tax, which is the tax on businesses and utilities that takes the place of the abandoned tax on personal property.
+It is collected by the county and distributed to taxing bodies. - the corporate personal property replacement tax, which is the tax on businesses and utilities that takes the place of the abandoned tax on personal property.
 This revenue is significant for some school districts but not for others, depending upon the amount of local business and industry.
 It is collected by the state and distributed to school districts and other taxing bodies.